monadsandtuples/wisecouncil/README.md

 # wisecouncil
-A repository for the research and code I worked on for AISC 2025
+A repository for the research and code initially developed for AISC 2025